Spring Transfer Students

 Unit 3: 1240 students in 4 high rise halls, 1 mid rise building, 27 staff — co-ed and single gender floors, single, double and triple residence hall rooms and a few triple rooms in suites.

 Martinez Commons: 416 students in one co-ed residence hall building and one single sex room, single apartment building.
-Both buildings operate on the academic year calendar, however, the apartments are considered off campus and do not have meal plans.
+Both buildings operate on the academic year calendar, however, the apartments are considered off campus for financial aid purposes and do not have meal plans.

 University of California Pathways: